Colby-Hackers/Colby-Hackers.github.io/README.md

 # hackers-site

 Hi there!
 This is the website for the Colby Hackers.
 The site is built on Jekyll, a platform that makes it easy to maintain blog-like websites.
 The theme I ([Tyler Hansen](https://github.com/tylermhansen)) am using to create the site is called Agency, and it was originally a BootStrap theme.
 Agency is licensed under the MIT License.
+Originally, this repo was forked from https://github.com/y7kim/agency-jekyll-theme.
+We needed to be at the top-level however so that we could use the Colby URL.

 ## How to contribute